detronetdip/E-commerce/README.md

 ### How to run

-  You can run this project by manually setting up everything or you can simply run it with docker or docker-compose to avoid overhead hustles.
+  You can run this project by manually setting up everything or you can simply run it with docker or docker-compose to avoid overhead hustles

 ### Run with docker